 Class teachers should still not store any images/videos of pupils on individual devices, but use the school network / School Picasa account.
-Any devices containing images of children (cameras, ipads etc) should not be taken off the school premises.
-In practice, this means that all photos should be uploaded at the end of each day and then deleted from the device.
-It is recognised that there are occasions where this is not possible.
-Staff are urged to only store photos/videos when they have no alternative but to do so and should upload images to appropriate storage as soon as is possible.
+Any devices containing images of children (cameras etc) should not be taken off the school premises.

-The installation of any software or hardware, whether legitimately licensed or not, is forbidden without prior permission from the IT Leader / Technician (with the exception of iPad apps).
+The installation of any software or hardware, whether legitimately licensed or not, is expressly forbidden (with the exception of iPad apps).
 The only other exception to this is if you are required to install software from your ISP in order to access the Internet at home.
-Please speak to the ICT Subject Leader if you wish a piece of software or hardware to be installed, as it is vital that this is included on the school inventory.
+Please speak to the ICT and ComputingSubject Leader if you wish a piece of software or hardware to be installed, as it is vital that this is included on the school inventory.
+This includes signing on to any web-based services in the school's name.